alpaka-group/llama/documentation/pages/mappings.rst

 create new trees out of the old ones while providing methods to translate tree coordinates from one tree to another.

 This is best demonstrated by an example.
-First of all the user domain needs to be represented as such an tree too.
-Let's assume a user domain of :math:`128 \times 64`:
+First of all the array domain needs to be represented as such an tree too.
+Let's assume a array domain of :math:`128 \times 64`:

 .. image:: ../images/ud_tree_2.svg